kayleeagorilla/kayleeagorilla.github.io/essays/final-project-idea.md

 ## Overview

-(problem)
 Whenever University of Hawaii users face a tech-related problem, they visit the UH Information Technology Service (ITS) AskUs page.
 Here, users can enter their questions and be presented with a list of results.
 The problem with this search method is that the website returns results only containing keywords that are found in your question.
 This makes finding an answer a hassle since users are expected to go through possibly over a hundred posts.
 Users are also expected to be precise with their questions, leaving no room for any errors.
 For example, when faced with a wifi-related problem, users who spell wifi like ‘wi-fi’ will be presented with no results.

-(solution)
 The solution that our team strives to achieve is to make a user-friendly chatbot that uses A.I. to help users find an answer to their questions quickly and with no effort needed.
 Users will be able to ask their questions through a conversation with the chatbot.
+We also aim to revamp the ITS AskUs page by giving it a modern and updated look.

 ## Mockup page ideas